Hambleton District

-Hambleton is a local government district in North Yorkshire, England.
-The administrative centre is Northallerton, and the district includes the outlying towns and villages of Bedale, Thirsk, Great Ayton, Stokesley, and Easingwold.
+Hambleton was a local government district in North Yorkshire, England.
+The administrative centre was Northallerton, and the district included the outlying towns and villages of Bedale, Thirsk, Great Ayton, Stokesley, and Easingwold.

 The district was formed by the Local Government Act 1972 on 1 April 1974, as a merger of Northallerton Urban District, Bedale Rural District, Easingwold Rural District, Northallerton Rural District, and parts of Thirsk Rural District, Stokesley Rural District and Croft Rural District, all in the North Riding of Yorkshire.
+It was subsumed into the new unitary authority of North Yorkshire Council on 1 April 2023.

 Geography

-Hambleton covers an area of 1,311.17 km² most of which, 1,254.90 km², is green space.
-The district is named after the Hambleton Hills, part of the North York Moors National Park, on the eastern edge of the district.
-This area is the subject of a national habitat protection scheme as articulated in the United Kingdom's Biodiversity Action Plan.
+Hambleton covered an area of 1,311.17 km² most of which, 1,254.90 km2, was green space.
+The district was named after the Hambleton Hills, part of the North York Moors National Park, on the eastern edge of the district.
+This area was the subject of a national habitat protection scheme as articulated in the United Kingdom's Biodiversity Action Plan.

-About 75% of the district lies in the Vales of Mowbray and of York.
+About 75% of the district was in the Vales of Mowbray and of York.
 These two vales consist largely of low lying and intensively worked arable land which is mostly used for farming.
-16% lies within the North York Moors National Park and just over 1% is in the York green belt zone.
+16% of the former district was within the North York Moors National Park and just over 1% was in the York green belt zone.

 Towns

-Towns in the district are listed below.
-Northallerton houses the headquarters of Hambleton District Council.
-The district is also the location of 17 wards and 177 parishes.
+Towns that were in the district are listed below.
+Northallerton housed the headquarters of Hambleton District Council.
+The district was also the location of 17 wards and 177 parishes.